NaiyanJones/naiyanjones.github.io/_posts/2019-08-05-systematized-literature-review-of-reddit.md

 ![](/assets/images/1__6dAXo18vmZ3KiR75TE2XwQ.png)

-A couple months back I conducted a sytematized literature review of research on Reddit.
+A couple months back I conducted a systematized literature review of research on Reddit.

 **The results?
 I identified 211 academic works on Reddit between 2011 and May 2019**